top of page

 One of New Haven’s oldest structures, this historic property descended in one family through seven generations.

-Dating to 1680, this beautiful house is a rare example of a stone ender.
+This beautiful house, dating to 1680, is a rare example of a stone ender.
 The ell was added around 1767.
 On July 5, 1779, during the Revolutionary War, the British raided New Haven and burned the house.
-The surviving stone and timbers were used by Capt.
-Amos Morris to rebuild the home the following year.
+Using the surviving stone and timbers, Captain Amos Morris rebuilt the home the following year.

 In 1915, William Pardee bought and restored the house,

-In 1918, William S. Pardee, a Morris family descendant, bequeathed the property to the New Haven Colony Historical Society, today known as the New Haven Museum.
+In 1918, William S. Pardee, a descendant of the Morris family, bequeathed the property to the New Haven Colony Historical Society, which is today known as the New Haven Museum.

 The oldest portions of the house are believed to date to the late 17th century, probably during the lifetime of Thomas Morris, the first colonial grantee of land in this area, or one of his sons.
 It was partially burned by the British in 1779.
-It remained in the Morris family until 1915 when it was sold to William Pardee.
-He only briefly occupied the house, and willed it to the historical society upon his death a few years later, along with an endowment for its care.
+It remained with the Morris family until 1915, when it was sold to William Pardee.
+He briefly occupied the house and willed it to the historical society upon his death a few years later, along with an endowment for its care.

-My time here was mostly weekends.
+My time here was primarily on weekends.
 I was the only docent and had to open and close the property during the tourist season.
-This too was a property with a lot of history and a fun building to present to curious visitors.
-During this period there (the late 1980s) the future of this museum was perilous and unsure.
+This, too, was a property with a lot of history and a fun building to present to curious visitors.
+During this period (the late 1980s), the future of this museum was risky and uncertain.

-How happy am I to see that the structure was bought by the New Haven Museum and now has summer concerts on the lawn, and this has brought new life to the museum and joy to the visitors.
+How happy I am to see that the New Haven Museum bought the structure and now has summer concerts on the lawn.
+This has brought new life to the museum and joy to the visitors.

 5. Kenmore Foundation

-During my years at Yale, I made a trip to Virginia to see my sister.
-She quietly planned a gathering at her home and invited a few friends and included an invitation to the bachelor who had built a house across the street.
-Not long after this man asked me to marry him, and I said "yes."
+I traveled to Virginia to see my sister during my years at Yale.
+She quietly planned a gathering at her home and invited a few friends, including an invitation to the bachelor who had built a house across the street.
+Soon after, this man asked me to marry him, and I said, "Yes."

-I moved to Virginia in 1989 and have lived there since that time.
-Not wanting to give up on my love of museums I learned about Kenmore Plantation in Fredericksburg, Virginia.
+I moved to Virginia in 1989 and have lived there since then.
+Not wanting to give up on my love of museums, I learned about Kenmore Plantation in Fredericksburg, Virginia.

 My role began at Kenmore as a docent.
 I loved it!
-I find that I have an affinity for welcoming visitors and telling the stories of the objects and people who lived there.
+I have an affinity for welcoming visitors and telling the stories of the objects and people who lived there.
 The other volunteers, most older than I, were helpful and guided my early start.
-Not many months later I began to work with the Education Director, Stacia Gregory Norman, and I helped catalog the photographs and papers.
-Into my second year, W. Vernon Edenfield took notice and offered me the position of Education Assistant.
+Not many months later, I began to work with the Education Director, Stacia Gregory Norman, and I helped catalog the photographs and papers.
+In my second year, W. Vernon Edenfield took notice and offered me the position of Education Assistant.

 Kenmore is the Fredericksburg home of Revolutionary War patriot Col. Fielding Lewis and his wife, Elizabeth "Betty" Washington, George Washington's only sister.
 In Kenmore's spacious interior, the plaster designs on the 12-foot-high ceilings combine baroque, neoclassical, and rococo elements.
 Use arrows to slide:

-My days at these museums are long gone...but not forgotten.
-I gained knowledge, insight, history, and I have met amazing people.
-I am grateful for the opportunities that the experiences provided.
+My days at these museums are long gone, but they are not forgotten.
+I gained knowledge, insight, and history and have met amazing people.
+I am grateful for the opportunities that these experiences provided.

 Annie Mason is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com